vsrinivas/fuchsia/sdk/README.md

 ## Creating a custom SDK

+Once elements have been set up for inclusion in an SDK, declaring such an SDK only takes a few steps:

 1. Identify the atoms needed in the SDK;
 2. Create a new SDK `//my/api` with the `sdk` template, regrouping the atoms and molecules that should be included;